azazel7/BigData-Lab/lab2-spark/README.md

 ### Dataset
 The dataset for assignment 1 is a CSV file that contains one injection per line.
 A tree is treated once a year.

+Since the header and its documentation are in French, here is a quick translation of what each column means:

 - **Nom_arrond** :  Neighborhood name.
 - **Invent** : Type of tree injected (H = out of street, R = in street)